Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Practical Design of Triangulation

 \section{Practical Design of Triangulation}

-\Cref{sec:theory} presents the theoretical foundations of semantic triangulation, explaining its underlying principles and providing justification for its design.
-However, the problem transformation method used in the proofs is not directly applicable in practice, as it relies on the exact knowledge of the hallucination patterns of the model in use.
-Nevertheless, our practical design of transformations is based on the insights of our theoretical analysis (\Cref{assume:easy_pattern}) that require that the transformed problems are not significantly harder to solve, while it is hard to exactly match errors in their implementations.
+Our practical design of semantic triangulation methods is based on the insights of our theoretical analysis (\Cref{assume:easy_pattern}) that require that the transformed problems are not significantly harder to solve, while it is hard to exactly match errors in their implementations.
 In particular, we transform a problem into one that requires a different algorithm while still being ``natural'' for an LLM to solve.
 Our transformations involve algorithm inversion, answer enumeration and problem decomposition.
-Specifically, we introduce three inversion-based methods consisting of problem transformations and corresponding hyperproperties: FWD-INV, FWD-SINV, and ENUM-SINV, a meta triangulation method STREAM for stateless stream-processing programs, and data-structure decomposition strategies to simplify program inversion.
+Specifically, we introduce three inversion-based methods consisting of problem transformations and corresponding hyperproperties: FWD-INV, FWD-SINV, and ENUM-SINV, and a meta triangulation method STREAM for stateless stream-processing programs.
 All transformations are performed automatically by prompting an LLM (see, e.g., \Cref{fig:sinv_transformation_prompt}).

 To specify the intended effect of transformations, we use an imaginary procedure $\llparenthesis\ \cdot\ \rrparenthesis$ that, given a binary relation between inputs and outputs, converts it into natural language text.